sbraz/pymediainfo/README.rst

   :target: https://ci.appveyor.com/project/sbraz/pymediainfo

 This small package is a wrapper around the MediaInfo library.

-It works on Linux, Mac OS X and Windows.
-It is tested on Python 2.6, 2.7, 3.4, 3.5, 3.6, PyPy and PyPy3.
+It works on Linux, Mac OS X and Windows and is tested with Python 2.6, 2.7, 3.4, 3.5, 3.6, PyPy and PyPy3.

 See https://pymediainfo.readthedocs.io/ for more information.